Experienced Las Vegas Military Divorce Lawyers

 The USFSPA, 10 United States Code, section 1408, provides benefits to certain former spouses of military members including retirement pay, free medical care, the use of the military exchanges and commissaries, and eligibility under the Survivor Benefit Plan.
 The former spouse is not automatically entitled to a portion of the service member’s military retirement based on the length of their marriage.
 There is no automatic entitlement to a division of retired pay upon divorce.

 Instead, the parties may agree, in a separation agreement, to divide retirement pay.
 If the parties cannot agree, then at trial the court will decide whether the divide the retirement pay and the amount to be awarded to the former spouse.
-In fact, the USFSPA authorizes state courts, if they so choose, to treat military retirement as marital property that may be equitably divided during the divorce proceeding.
+In fact, the USFSPA authorizes state courts, if they so choose, to treat military retirement as marital property that may be equitably divided during the proceeding.

 The USFSPA also provides a method for the former spouse to receive their court-ordered share of the retirement benefits directly from the Department of Finance and Accounting (DFAS).
 DFAS will only pay the former spouse directly, however, if a state court awards a portion of the retirement pay to the former spouse, or the court approves a property settlement incident to the divorce decree that awards a portion of the retirement pay.

-Additionally, the 10/10 rule provides that no payments will be made directly to the former spouse by DFAS unless the parties were married for 10 years or more during which the member performed at least 10 years of service creditable in determining the member's eligibility for requirement.
+Additionally, the 10/10 rule provides that no payments will be made directly to the former spouse by DFAS unless the parties were married for 10 years or more during which the member performed at least 10 years of service creditable in determining the member’s eligibility for the requirement.
 Furthermore, the direct payments to the former spouse cannot exceed 50% of disposable retirement pay.
-In cases where there are payments both under USFSPA and pursuant to a garnishment for child or spousal support, then the total amount of direct payments to the former spouse may not exceed 65% of disposable retirement pay.
+In cases where there are payments both under USFSPA and pursuant to garnishment for the child or spousal support, then the total amount of direct payments to the former spouse may not exceed 65% of disposable retirement pay.

 The former spouse must apply for direct payment of the court-ordered retirement pay using a completed application form (DD Form 2293) signed by the former spouse together with a certified copy of the court order certified by the clerk of court within 90 days of the application.
-Payment of to the former spouse should begin within 90 days after DFAS receives the completed application.
+Payment to the former spouse should begin within 90 days after DFAS receives the completed application.

 Under federal law, disability compensation received by the retired service member is not considered part of his or her disposable retirement pay that can be automatically paid under USFSPA.
-In fact, the USFSPA excludes Department of Defense and Veterans Administration disability pay from the definition of disposable retired pay.
+In fact, the USFSPA excludes the Department of Defense and Veterans Administration disability pay from the definition of disposable retired pay.
 Therefore disability pay is not subject to allocation to the former spouse.

 Other Benefits under the USFSPA

 A spouse who was married to the military member for 20 years or more during which the member performed at least 20 years of creditable service is authorized to additional benefits including use the commissary, post exchange, and free medical care.
 The 20/20 benefits are suspended if the spouse remarries.
-Alternative, a spouse who was married to the military member for 20 years or more during which the member performed at least 15 years of creditable service may be authorized to receive medical benefits for 1 year upon which the former spouse may purchase a conversion health policy.
+Alternatively, a spouse who was married to the military member for 20 years or more during which the member performed at least 15 years of creditable service may be authorized to receive medical benefits for 1 year upon which the former spouse may purchase a conversion health policy.

 For a former spouse that does not meet these criteria, may still be eligible for the Department of Defense Continued Health Care Benefit Program, which is a premium-based program for 36 months of coverage, if they enroll within 60 days of losing full military health care benefits.
 The former spouse should also consider the provisions of the Survivor Benefit Plan (SBP).
 The SBP is an annuity that allows retired service members to provide continued income to a named beneficiary in the event of the retiree’s death.

 The order can require a retiring service member to enroll in the SBP and prevent the retiring service member from declining to participate.
-If the divorce decree requires the retiree to provide the former spouse with SBP coverage, then he or she must make a “former spouse SBP election” with DFAS within 1 year of the date of divorce in order for the former spouse coverage to be implemented.
+If the decree requires the retiree to provide the former spouse with SBP coverage, then he or she must make a “former spouse SBP election” with DFAS within 1 year of the date of divorce in order for the former spouse coverage to be implemented.

 Uniformed Services Former Spouse Protection Act (USFSPA) – Visit the website of the Defense Finance and Accounting Service to learn more about the Uniformed Services Former Spouses’ Protection Act (USFSPA), 10 U.S.C.
 1408.
 The USFSPA recognizes the right of state courts to distribute military retired pay to a spouse or former spouse and it provides a method of enforcing these orders through the Department of Defense.

-10 U.S. Code § 1408 - Payment of retired or retainer pay in compliance with court orders - Visit the LLI website to read the language of Section 1408 regarding the payment or retirement pay under orders for child support, alimony, or division of property including as a division of community property.
-The statute allows the court to treat retired pay as property of the service member and the spouse.
+10 U.S. Code § 1408 – Payment of retired or retainer pay in compliance with court orders – Visit the LLI website to read the language of Section 1408 regarding the payment or retirement pay under orders for child support, alimony, or division of property including as a division of community property.
+The statute allows the court to treat retired pay as the property of the service member and the spouse.
 Also, learn more about the benefits for dependents who are victims of abuse by service members losing the right to retired pay.